Apprehended Violence Orders (AVO’s) Sydney

 iii) deliberately or recklessly destroy or damage anything that belongs to the protected person;

-Additional orders can be sought depending on the circumstances, for example:
+Additional orders can be sought from courts in Sydney NSW, depending on the circumstances, for example:

 The Defendant must: